 |Marble||$300 - $400|

-The average cost to paint tiles will be around $5 to $9 per sq.ft., meaning you’ll spend around $250 to $450 for a contractor to paint 50 sq.ft. of tiled wall.
+The average cost to paint tiles will be $5 to $10 per sq.ft., meaning you will spend $250 to $500 for a contractor to paint 50 sq.ft. of a tiled wall.
 Most people paint bathroom tile to update the look of the room without having to retile.
 Retiling is a much more expensive project than painting the tiles.
 Paint adheres to most tile types except for glazed quarry tile.
-The tile can be painted around the backsplash, floor, or even on the walls.
+The tile can be painted around the backsplash 6, floor, or even on the walls.

+You will spend $15 to $60 a gallon on paint based on its type.
 When painting a bathroom, you can choose water-based paint or oil-based paint.
 Water-based paint is known as latex paint.
 Remember that the best type will be moisture-resistant paint for bathrooms.
 Water-based paints usually have more color options and are considered a more environmentally-friendly choice.
-However, oil-based paints are durable and usually more resistant to moisture damage, meaning they may be preferred for your bathroom project.
+However, oil-based paints are durable and resistant to stains and rust.
+Surprisingly to some, water-based paint is actually the better choice for premium moisture protection in bathrooms.
 Discuss with your contractor the advantages and disadvantages of each type before selecting a bathroom paint.
-The following are the average cost per gallon for each type.
+The following table shows the average cost per gallon for each type.